Egg Fu: Chang Tzu

-Following the events of Infinite Crisis, a new version of Egg Fu appears, calling himself Chang Tzu (likely a reference to Chuang Tzu, or possibly Sun Tzu), an agent of Apokolips.

-Chang Tzu (Chung Zhu) is the mastermind, along with Bruno "Ugly" Mannheim, behind the kidnappings of many mad scientists in the comic book series 52.
-They are forcibly recruited into Chang's "Science Squad" based on Oolong Island.
+Following the events of Infinite Crisis, a new version of Egg Fu appears: Chang Tzu, an agent of Apokolips.
+In 52, Chang and Bruno Mannheim kidnap many scientists and forcibly recruit them into Chang's "Science Squad" based on Oolong Island.
 Chang has a large, egg-shaped body with facial features and cracked skin, mounted in a spider-legged chair for mobility.
-He is equipped with small prosthetic hands that allow him to manipulate items and equipment; he is also armed with hidden weaponry.
+He is equipped with small prosthetic hands and hidden weapons.

-Shortly after Black Adam escapes confinement on Oolong Island, Chang Tzu is shot apart by one of his kidnapped scientists, Dr. Will Magnus.
-Magnus claims to be acting irrationally due to a lack of medication.
-A new, smouldering egg was seen hidden in Chang's shattered remains.
+Shortly after Black Adam escapes confinement on Oolong Island, Chang is shot by one of his kidnapped scientists, Will Magnus.
+A new, smouldering egg is seen hidden in Chang's remains.
 When he later reappears and is asked about his seeming destruction, he explains: "My third incubation ended four months ago".

-Chang Tzu later re-appears as the main villain in 2007's "Checkout" storyline that crossed over between the Outsiders and Checkmate series.
-The UN-sponsored clandestine agency devoted to meta-human special operations capture the then-wanted super-hero team led by Nightwing and coerce them into helping invade Oolong Island.
-A team of operatives from both groups reaches the island, but Sasha Bordeaux and Captain Boomerang are taken captive by Chang Tzu, who subjects them both to excruciatingly torturous studies in order to examine their own respective meta-abilities.
-Their teammates eventually free them and the group retreats, their mission a failure, with Chang Tzu still remaining at large.
-While studying her unique physiology consisting of human tissue and artificially intelligent nanotechnology, Chang Tzu takes a morbid interest in Bordeaux, remarking:
+Chang Tzu later re-appears as the main villain in the 2007 storyline "Checkout", a crossover between the Outsiders and Checkmate series.
+Checkmate captures a team led by Nightwing and coerce them to help invade Oolong Island.
+A team of operatives from both groups reaches the island, but Sasha Bordeaux and Captain Boomerang are taken captive by Chang Tzu, who subjects them to torturous studies to examine their metahuman abilities.
+Bordeaux and Captain Boomerang's teammates free them, with Chang remaining at large.

-"Never in my wildest dreams... did I imagine I would meet a creature I pitied more than myself".

-As revealed to Alan Scott by Thundermind, Chang Tzu and his Science Squad are members of the Great Ten that provide, among other things, the funds to operate the organization and the technology they use.

-His name is unclear as it has been inconsistently presented; he is introduced as Chang Tzu, but is subsequently referred to as both Chung Zhu and Chung Tzu.
-It may be possible that he has multiple names; Chang himself explains that "Egg Fu" is one of his "Nine thousand and nine unmentionable names", and immediately kills a guard who laughs at his mention of it.

-Chang Tzu reappeared in a short story published in Wonder Woman #600, where he is defeated by Wonder Woman, Power Girl, and Batgirl.